apache/pulsar/site/docs/latest/deployment/Kubernetes.md

 ns
 ```

+Now that you have a namespace and property set up, you can move on to [experimenting with your Pulsar cluster](#experimenting-with-your-cluster) from within the cluster or [connecting to the cluster](#client-connections) using a Pulsar client.

 #### Experimenting with your cluster

 Now that a property and namespace have been created, you can begin experimenting with your running Pulsar cluster.
 Using the same `pulsar-admin` pod via an alias, as in the section above, you can use [`pulsar-perf`](../../reference/CliTools#pulsar-perf) to create a test {% popover producer %} to publish 10,000 messages a second on a topic in the {% popover property %} and {% popover namespace %} you created.